 Since the development and launch of the Visual Listening Guide project in September 2015, hundreds of thousands have used and enjoyed the Guides—in print through concert programmes, and now as available individual publications online—in 22 countries worldwide.

 For personal use

 Digital PDF versions of Visual Listening Guides for personal use and study (we recommend pairing them with an audio or video recording) can be purchased from the SHOP.

 Visual Listening Guides can be licensed by organizations for educational use and publication.
 Commissions for new Visual Listening Guides are also welcome.
 Please visit HERE for more information.

 Organizations who have licensed and/or commissioned Visual Listening Guides include:

 BMus (Honours Violin Performance; McGill University), MPhil (Musicology & Performance; University of Oxford), PhD (Musicology; University of Illinois at Urbana-Champaign)

 Dr. Hannah Chan-Hartley is a musicologist, active in the public sphere as a writer, speaker, and researcher.
-She was recently Musicologist-in-residence at the 2018 Verbier Festival, where she presented the Visual Listening Guide in workshops with children and Festival musicians, and in talks to Festival audiences.
-She was also Managing Editor and Musicologist at the Toronto Symphony Orchestra (TSO) in Toronto, Ontario, Canada.
-It was in this role that she initially developed her Visual Listening Guides, which were first published in the TSO’s program books.
+Recently, she was Musicologist-in-Residence at the 2018 Verbier Festival, where she presented the Visual Listening Guide in workshops with children and Festival musicians, and in talks to Festival audiences.
+She was previously Managing Editor and Musicologist at the Toronto Symphony Orchestra (TSO) in Toronto, Ontario, Canada.
+It was in this role that she initially developed her Visual Listening Guides, which were first published in the TSO’s programme books.
 Since then, the Guides she creates have garnered international interest and acclaim, including winning a 2016 KANTAR Information is Beautiful Bronze Community Award (based on public vote) and being shortlisted for the 2017 Classical:NEXT Innovation Award.